 Pizza-Flavored Breakfast Muffins with Pepperoni

 Pizza-Flavored Breakfast Muffins with Pepperoni are a fun idea for a “think outside the box” breakfast!
 These muffins have a lot of almond meal, cottage cheese, and Parmesan and just a tiny bit of whole wheat flour.
+Use Breakfast Recipes to find more ideas like this one.

 I only order pizza for a very rare splurge, but when I do it’s a sure thing that I’ll be having cold pizza for breakfast the next morning.
 I’m not sure whether it was that cold pizza breakfast memory, or my fondness for pepperoni in general, but recently I found myself thinking about creating some kind of breakfast muffin variation with the flavors of pizza.
 It took me several failed attempts to get one I liked, but I’m very happy with these Pizza-Flavored Breakfast Muffins with Pepperoni that start with the basic idea behind Cottage Cheese and Egg Breakfast Muffins and add pieces of pepperoni, mozzarella string cheese sticks, and dried oregano for a pizza flavored breakfast.